dochy-ksti/docchi/docchi_manual/src/sample_test/sample_code/efficiency.md

 ```
 This is mock JSON5 data.

-To convert the data to Dochy, at first, we need to write the initial JSON5.
+To convert the data to Docchi, at first, we need to write the initial JSON5.
 ```json5
 {
   users: [